HaroonBsf/Coffee-Shop/README.md

       - Click on "Create Database."
       - Choose "Start in test mode" for initial setup and click "Enable."
 3. Add Data to Realtime Database:
-    - Download the provided data.json file.
+    - Download the provided [database_firebase.json]() file.
+    - Go to the Firebase Realtime Database in the console.
+    - Click on the three dots in the upper right corner and select Import JSON.
+    - Choose the `database_firebase.json` file and import it to populate the database with initial data.

 #### 4. Configure Firebase for Android